CLFML/gaze_data_collector/README.md

 This application collects facial landmark data for gaze estimation research using MediaPipe and OpenCV.
 It provides a complete workflow for conducting multi-trial gaze estimation experiments with multiple subjects.

+Note: This application is designed for Windows systems only.

 ## Features

 ### Data Collection